arabidopsis/svelte-template/README.md

 Also `esbuild` allows me to create build scripts (see say: `svelte-build/build.main.mjs`) to create multiple bundles, one for each page if necessary.

-You can run jinja2 macros with:
+You can run jinja2 macros with e.g.:

 ```python
 @app.route('/fragment/<dataid>')